Johnny-Tommy/HOI4Tool/README.md

 # HOI4Tool
 ## Little modding tool for the game "Hearts of Iron IV"
 (Written in C# and XAML (WPF).
-Windows OS and dotnetcore 3.1 is required to run this application.)
+Windows OS and dotnetcore 3.1 are required to run this application.)

-Special thanks goes to the folowing projects:
+Special thanks to the following projects:
 - encoding libary (a.o.
 DDS): https://github.com/Nominom/BCnEncoder.NET
 - file parser "format of Paradox":  https://github.com/nickbabcock/Pdoxcl2Sharp